developer-onizuka/HiveMetastore/README.md

 ```

 # 4. Save the DataFrame as a persistent table
-DataFrames can also be saved as persistent tables into Hive metastore using the saveAsTable command which will materialize the contents of the DataFrame and create a pointer to the data in the Hive metastore.
+DataFrames can be saved as persistent tables using the saveAsTable command which will materialize the contents of the DataFrame and create a pointer to the data in the Hive metastore.
 If the spark session is restarted, then DataFrames have gone.
-But the Hive metastore allows to query to the persistent table even after spark session is restared.
+But the Hive metastore allows to query to the persistent table, even after spark session is restared as long as the persistent tables still exist.
 ```
 df.write.mode("overwrite").saveAsTable("products_new")
 ```